 - Quiz and Exam Preparation (Zoom) - 3:10pm-4:10pm; Friday, April 28th, 2023

 - Quiz and Exam Preparation (Zoom) - 12:45pm-1:45pm; Tuesday, May 2nd, 2023

 The most effective way of preparing for exams is to learn throughout the semester instead of cramming for exams a day or so before.
 In this session, we will address ways to PROVE to yourself that you know the course material and how to space studying for better retention of course material.

 - Reading for Remembering and Understanding (Zoom)-9:20am-10:10am; Monday, April 24th, 2023

 Have you ever read for an hour and not remembered much of what you read?
 Do you read the same line or paragraph over and over again and still not understand what you just read?
 Reading alone is not enough for most people to process and learn information.
 The reading material needs to processed, summarized, and discussed to understand and remember it.
 Come learn some strategies and techniques to make the most of your reading time.

 Managing work from classes is challenging enough.
-Now many students are balancing much more – work, family, and which room can I Zoom in!
-Come learn of some basic strategies to manage all that you have to do during the week.
+Now many students are balancing much more – work, family, and, still, which room can I Zoom in!
+Come learn of some basic strategies to manage all that you have to do during the week and throughout the semester.